0x-r4bbit/angular-translate-ng-newsletter-article/article.md

 With this translation table in place, our app is set to use angular-translate.
 Since we’re adding the translation table at configuration time, angular-translate’s components are able to access it as soon as they are instantiated.
+`$translateProvider.translations()` expects a language key and the translation table as arguments.

 Let’s switch over to our app template.
 Adding translations in the view layer is as simple as binding our key to the view.